dayvsonspacca / aqw-socket-client

 How it works

 The library is built around a simple, linear pipeline.
-Raw bytes come in from the socket, get parsed into typed messages, get interpreted as high-level events, and finally get handled by a Script — which decides what commands to send back.
+Raw bytes come in from the socket, get parsed into typed messages, get interpreted as high-level events, and finally get handled by a Script — which decides what command to send back.

 flowchart LR